openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 #### VarioTrack

-All channels readed for a VarioTrack device
+All channels read for a VarioTrack device

 | Channel              | Type                     | Description                               |
 | -------------------- | ------------------------ | ----------------------------------------- |